dyson-ai/bencher/README.md

 # Github setup

-There are github workflows, for CI, codecov and automated pypi publishing in `ci.yml` and `publish.yml`.
+There are github workflows for CI, codecov and automated pypi publishing in `ci.yml` and `publish.yml`.

 ci.yml uses pixi tasks to set up the environment matrix and run the various CI tasks.
 To set up codecov on github, you need to get a `CODECOV_TOKEN` and add it to your actions secrets.